dr-kd/my-ansible-tutorial/doc/100-setup.md

 This mini tutorial is written for me from my current point of view.
 That is, I have some limited experience working with other people's ansible playbooks, but I haven't built my own from scratch.

+If you find there are things you don't understand in this tutorial, it means that I have assumed knowledge that you don't have.
+At a minimum, you will need to have basic linux skills, know what ssh is, and know what YAML is.

 Ansible is generally for multi-machine interactions.
 So we'll start by setting up a three machine vagrant cluster.

 ## Vagrant